filecoin-project/specs/content/systems/filecoin_blockchain/storage_power_consensus/_index.md

 ## On Power

-Quality-adjusted power is assigned to every sector as a static function of its _Sector Quality_ which includes: i) the "Sector Spacetime", which is the product of the sector size and the promised storage duration, ii) the "Deal Weight" that converts spacetime occupied by deals into consensus power, iii) the "Deal Quality Multiplier" that depends on the type of deal done over the sector (i.e., CC, Regular Deal or Verified Client Deal), and finally, iv) the "Sector Quality Multiplier", which is an average of deal quality multipliers weighted by the amount of spacetime each type of deal occupies in the sector.
+Quality-adjusted power is assigned to every sector as a static function of its **_Sector Quality_** which includes: i) the **Sector Spacetime**, which is the product of the sector size and the promised storage duration, ii) the **Deal Weight** that converts spacetime occupied by deals into consensus power, iii) the **Deal Quality Multiplier** that depends on the type of deal done over the sector (i.e., CC, Regular Deal or Verified Client Deal), and finally, iv) the **Sector Quality Multiplier**, which is an average of deal quality multipliers weighted by the amount of spacetime each type of deal occupies in the sector.

-The Sector Quality is a measure that maps size, duration and the type of active deals in a sector during its lifetime to its impact on power and reward distribution.
+The **Sector Quality** is a measure that maps size, duration and the type of active deals in a sector during its lifetime to its impact on power and reward distribution.

 The quality of a sector depends on the deals made over the data inside the sector.
-There are generally three types of deals: the Committed Capacity (CC), where there is effectively no deal and the miner is storing arbitrary data inside the sector, the Regular Deals, where a miner and a client agree on a price in the market and the Verified Client deals, which give more power to the sector.
-We refer the reader to the [Sector](sector) and [Sector Quality](sector#sector_quality) section for details on Sector Types and Sector Quality, the [Verified Clients](verified_clients) section for more details on what a verified client is, and the [CryptoEconomics](cryptoecon) section for specific parameter values on the Deal Weights and Quality Multipliers.
+There are generally three types of deals: the _Committed Capacity (CC)_, where there is effectively no deal and the miner is storing arbitrary data inside the sector, the _Regular Deals_, where a miner and a client agree on a price in the market and the _Verified Client_ deals, which give more power to the sector.
+We refer the reader to the [Sector](sector) and [Sector Quality](sector#sector_quality) sections for details on Sector Types and Sector Quality, the [Verified Clients](verified_clients) section for more details on what a verified client is, and the [CryptoEconomics](cryptoecon) section for specific parameter values on the Deal Weights and Quality Multipliers.

-Quality-adjusted power is the number of votes a miner has in leader election and has been defined to increase linearly with the useful storage that a miner has committed to the network.
+**Quality-Adjusted Power** is the number of votes a miner has in the [Secret Leader Election](expected_consensus#secret-leader-election) and has been defined to increase linearly with the useful storage that a miner has committed to the network.

-More precisely,
+More precisely, we have the following definitions:

-- Raw-byte power: size of a sector in bytes.
+- _Raw-byte power_: the size of a sector in bytes.
-- Quality-adjusted power: consensus power of stored data on the network, equal to Raw-byte power multiplied by Sector Quality Multiplier.
+- _Quality-adjusted power_: the consensus power of stored data on the network, equal to Raw-byte power multiplied by the Sector Quality Multiplier.

 ## Beacon Entries